Four years part-time

 The vast majority of your placement/s will be within these possible placements and which will give you valuable experience of working within NHS setting and which will assist your experience for when you may be applying for work positions on Graduation.

-For students who complete the MSc, over four years, and are successful in completing COSRT accreditation, and who meet UKCP’s further requirements, may then be eligible for UKCP registration.
+For students who complete the MSc over four years, are successful in completing COSRT accreditation, and who meet the United Kingdom’s Council for Psychotherapy’s (UKCP) further requirements, will then be eligible for UKCP registration.

 All Course materials will be available via Blackboard (UCLan’s intranet system).